 - Emotional intelligence and strong leadership will always be soft skills critical to employers in the residential construction industry.

-10 Most Important Job Skills Employers Are Looking For In 2020
+10 Most Important Job Skills Employers Are Looking For

 Forbes has a great piece by Bernard Marr, an Enterprise Tech Contributor that describes the most important job skills every company will be looking for in 2020.
 All of them relate well to job skills home builders relish and may prove valuable when interviewing or creating your resume for a new job or career.